It’s not uncommon in life to find yourself constantly asking the question: what is wrong with me?

 The truth is that the digital snippets of other people’s lives are just that, snippets.
 Because we can’t pierce the veil behind a perfectly curated Instagram, we make assumptions that other people simply have it better.

-If we could see into the day to day behind the people that we put on a pedestal, we may not feel so inferior or guilty about our own life.
+If we could see into the day to day behind the people that we put on a pedestal, we may not feel so lost when it comes to our own lives..

 We’re using social media, at least in part, to gain some sort of validation.
 I am.
 You are.
 Everyone is.